-Renewable hydroelectric power accounts for nearly 50%* of Cloverland Electric Cooperative’s power supply annually.
-The cooperative’s hydroelectric plant in Sault Sainte Marie, Michigan, generates 30%* of the hydroelectric power.
+Renewable hydroelectric power accounts for about 40 – 50%* of Cloverland Electric Cooperative’s power supply annually.
+The cooperative’s hydroelectric plant in Sault Sainte Marie, Michigan, generates about 30%* of the hydroelectric power.
 An additional 20%* is generated from the U.S. Army Corps of Engineers hydro plant, located in the Soo Locks.

 *Percentages fluctuate monthly.

 While we appreciate the interest in the history and functionality of our hydroelectric plant, we do not offer tours.
 Cloverland is dedicated to its mission of providing safe, reliable, and affordable electricity to its members.Hydroelectric Plant History (PDF)